Giardiniera: Varieties and uses

-A milder variety of giardiniera is used for the olive salad in the muffuletta sandwich.

 Ingredients

 The Italian version includes bell peppers, celery, carrots, cauliflower and gherkins.
 The pickled vegetables are marinated in oil, red- or white-wine vinegar, herbs and spices.

 Chicago-style giardiniera is commonly made spicy with sport peppers or chili flakes, along with a combination of assorted vegetables, including bell peppers, celery, carrots, cauliflower, and sometimes gherkins or olives, all marinated in vegetable oil, olive oil, soybean oil, or any combination of the three.
 Some commercially prepared versions are labeled "Chicago-style giardiniera".